Allen-Tildesley/examples/GUIDE.md

 3. The constant-_NVE_ and constant-_NVT_ ensembles are expected to yield different behaviour around the collapse transition.
 4. Molecular dynamics is not expected to thoroughly explore the energy landscape at low temperatures, giving instead (typically) quasi-harmonic vibrations in a single basin.
-The default run lengths are fairly modest here: 10 blocks, each consisting of 100000 steps of length &delta;t=0.002.

 For the hard-sphere square-well chain, the aim was to show the operation of the Wang-Landau method.
 Here we used pivot and crankshaft moves as well as CBMC regrowth.